GLOBAL MARKETS-Dollar falls on weak U.S. data, stocks eke out gains

 Benchmark U.S. Treasury yields fell to their lowest levels in over a month, while long-dated yields also hit more one-month lows on the weaker-than-expected U.S. economic data and continued low yields in Europe.

-(Reporting by Herbert Lash; Additional reporting by Francesco Canepa and Patrick Graham; Editing by Leslie Adler and Cynthia Osterman)
+(Reporting by Herbert Lash; Additional reporting by Francesco Canepa and Patrick Graham; Editing by Leslie Adler)

 * Entered into an agreement with Schlumberger to create joint ventures in Canada and US